apollocatdev/patrimeo/app/Helpers/Logs/README.md

 ## Available Log Helpers

 - `LogCotations` - For cotation update operations
-- `LogTransfers` - For transfer operations
+- `LogTransactions` - For transaction operations
 - `LogDashboards` - For dashboard and stat computations

 ## Usage Examples